scottsanett/M5510-4K-High-Sierra-Installation/README.md

 The BIOS version for my laptop is 1.12.19, thus no need for OsxAptioFix2Drv-64.efi, sliding value calculations and the like.

 This repo is far from complete.
-At the current stage:

 ### Working:
 * Sound card (earplug not tested)